MicaiahReid/api-extractor-repro/README.md

 2. Run `npm i`
 3. Run `npm run compile && api-extractor run`

-Note the error on line 4 of the generated `api-extractor-repro.d.ts`. `Bloom` is an export of the only dependency, `@ethereumjs/vm`, but for some reason API extractor doesn't recognize `Bloom` and being a part of `@ethereumjs/vm`.
+Note the error on line 4 of the generated `dist/api-extractor-repro.d.ts`. `Bloom` is an export of the only dependency, `@ethereumjs/vm`, but for some reason API extractor doesn't recognize `Bloom` and being a part of `@ethereumjs/vm`.
+If that line is changed to `import { Bloom } from "@ethereumjs/vm"`, everything works great.